Bro-Nation/Mike-Force/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Frequency**
-How often does this bug happen?
+How often does this bug happen? (place an 'x' between the square brackets below)

 * [ ] At most once a week
 * [ ] At most once per day